ncatlab/nlab-content/pages/8/7/7/1/1778/content.md

 * this finally allows to apply the [[Yoneda lemma]] in step eight

-* and in step nine, by inspection, one notices that the result thus obtained is the set of 0-cycles in the Cech complex $C(U,A_\bullet)$ as previously defined.
+* and in step nine, by inspection, one notices that the result thus obtained is the set of 0-cycles in the &#268;ech complex $C(U,A_\bullet)$ as previously defined.

 An entirely analogous argument shows that dividing out homotopies is respected.